skywind3000/vim-preview/README.md

 Function signature is displayed at the bottom including file name and line number.
 Execute `PreviewSignature` again, the next signature will be displayed if there are multiple matches, just like `PreviewTag`.

-Calling `PreviewSignature` without any argument will use the current word under cursor as the function name and `PreviewSignature!` will find a function name closest to the cursor position position.
+Calling `PreviewSignature` without any argument will use the current word under cursor as the function name and `PreviewSignature!` will find a function name closest to the cursor position.

 The bang sign is very use, think that: